taotao2345/aws-lambda-publishlayer/README.md

     description: verbose description of the layer, not required
     compatible_runtimes: An array of compatible runtimes, pass as a string, remember to stringify the array before including it here, not required
 ```

+## Important
+This action was forked from [taotao2345/aws-lambda-publishlayer](https://github.com/taotao2345/aws-lambda-publishlayer).
+However, @taotao has not reacted to the pull request and hence this action exists, if you are @taotao or you know @taotao please consider accepting/rejecting the ppull_request.